 Why: Be safe.
 Be certain.
 My dad was choosing an important medicine for my mom and himself, a pill that will be a daily part of the rest of their lives.
 Just like him, you want to know you’re making the right call.

 What: Choose a product that is safe, effective, and affordable.
 We make decisions like this every day – whether it’s reviewing your daily multivitamin or deciding which prescription to fill.
 You want to make a smart decision faster.
-LabDoor provides this through our report cards for top supplements and over-the-counter medications.
+LabDoor provides this through our report cards for top supplements.

 Every LabDoor employee is here to build a little peace of mind for someone special.
 For me, it’s my parents, whom I adore.
 For others, it’s their wife, brother, daughter, friend, or even a stranger.